RESEARCH STARTER

 Field of study: Statistical mechanics

 Statistical mechanics is the study of the physical properties of systems containing very large numbers of atoms or molecules.
-The macroscopic properties of these systems are regarded as averages over the microscopic properties of their constituents, and their behavior is therefore explained in statistical terms.
+The macroscopic properties of these systems are regarded as averages over the microscopic properties of their constituents, and their behavior is, therefore, explained in statistical terms.

 Overview

 A macroscopic system, such as a gas, possesses certain quantitative properties, such as pressure, temperature, and volume.
 Since these describe the bulk properties of the system, they are known as macroscopic variables.
 The relationships between these variables are then given by a number of definite laws.
-The perfect gas law, for example, states that the pressure of a dilute gas multiplied by its volume is proportional to its temperature; the first law of thermodynamics states that the increase in energy of a system is equal to the heat supplied to the system, plus the work done on the system; the second law of thermodynamics states that the entropy of an isolated system always increases and reaches its maximum value in the state of equilibrium; and so on.
+The perfect gas law, for example, states that the pressure of a dilute gas multiplied by its volume is proportional to its temperature; the first law of thermodynamics states that the increase in energy of a system is equal to the heat supplied to the system, plus the work done on the system; the second law of thermodynamics states that the entropy of an isolated system does not decrease and reaches its maximum value in the state of equilibrium; and so on.

 According to the kinetic theory of matter, such macroscopic systems are composed of extremely large numbers of atoms and molecules in rapid motion that undergo repeated collisions.
 The behavior of these constituents of macroscopic bodies is also determined by certain laws: Newton’s laws in classical physics and the laws of quantum mechanics in quantum physics.